Consolidating your vision so that it becomes reality

 And Then…

-Repeating this cycle has led Amazon from selling books to selling everything to delivering web services, entertainment, and putting rockets into space — because that is what most inspires its founder, Jeff Bezos.
-Where do you want this process to lead you?
+Repeating this cycle has led Amazon from selling books to selling almost anything, to delivering web services, entertainment, and putting rockets into space — because these are the things that most inspire its founder, Jeff Bezos.

 Adapted from Inner Leadership: a framework and tools for building inspiration in times of change.